ical4j/ical4j.github.io/_posts/2022-11-06-timezone-updates-and-tzurl-org.md

 would need to be reloaded and updated.
 This would happen by default for every new parsing of a calendar object.

-With timezone loader caching the same loader is used across all timezone registries, resulting in faster object parsing due to the timezones being loaded and updtaed only once.
+With timezone loader caching the same loader is used across all timezone registries, resulting in faster object parsing due to the timezones being loaded and updated only once.

 Please provide feedback or bug reports if you see any issues with this new functionality.